Bant Sawk

 Bant Sawk village was founded by two ethnic Shan families.
 The Shan are the largest minority group in Myanmar and their village sits in a valley between two mountains called Lwel Mai and Mel Nel.
 Originally, it was named Want Sawk, with “Want” meaning valley and “Sawk” meaning mountain corner.
 Twenty years later, ten Pa O families arrived and built a monastery that brought the village together.
 The monk in charge renamed the village Bant Sawk.

-The area’s natural conditions made it perfect for growing poppies, so that is what the families did.
+The area’s natural conditions made it perfect for growing poppies, so that is what the families did as it was more lucrative than coffee.
 But poppy farming was exhausting, dangerous, and stressful.
 Farmers faced constant threats, extortion, hiding their harvests, and the fear of losing a year’s work to police or thieves.
 Since poppies must be replanted every year, securing a future for families and communities was uncertain.

 Then Khun Saw Tun Aung and Khun Win Maung, founders of Indigo Mountain, approached Bant Sawk with an opportunity to grow coffee instead.
 Indigo Mountain believes coffee can change lives by becoming a project farmers truly own and invest in for the long term.